 Lamb is eaten globally and can be cooked with a wide variety of flavours.
 Here are some classic pairings:

-Mediterranean – cooked with one or a combinations of garlic, olives, anchovies, lemon, basil
+Mediterranean – cooked with one or a combination of garlic, olives, anchovies, lemon, basil

-North African – cooked with one or a combinations of cinnamon, saffron, chilli, cumin
+North African – cooked with one or a combination of cinnamon, saffron, chilli, cumin

-Indian – cooked with one or a combinations of cinnamon turmeric, coriander, ginger, lime, cumin, curry paste, garam marsala, yogurt
+Indian – cooked with one or a combination of cinnamon, turmeric, coriander, ginger, lime, cumin, curry paste, garam marsala, yogurt

 Hogget, mutton and goat